BML-cbnu/TRACE-DDI/data_preprocessing/Readme.md

 ## Customizing Hard-coded Defaults (Important)

-Both scripts currently rely on a few **hard-coded defaults** for paths and the compound index range.
+Both scripts currently rely on a few **hard-coded defaults** for paths.
 These must be adjusted to match your local environment.

 ### 1. Base paths for data and outputs